Skip to main content

 About this scenario

-Image Scenario architecture
+Scenario architecture

 Step 1.
 Create VPC and subnet

-Create VPC and subnet.
+Create a VPC and subnets.

-1. Go to KakaoCloud Console > Beyond Networking Service > VPC.
+1. Go to KakaoCloud console > Beyond Networking Service > VPC.

-VPC infoVPC nametutorial
+VPC informationVPC nametutorial

 VPC IP CIDR block10.0.0.0/16

-Availability ZoneNumber of AZs2
+Availability ZoneNumber of availability zones2

 First availability zonekr-central-2-a